NarasimhanKovalai/Cloud_Computing_Project/Final_Client/README.md

 2. Whenever process receives a critical section release message, it updates its Lamport Clock according to rule b.

+3. Each time the broadcaster receives a permission from a peer, it updated its Lamport Clock according to rule b.
 # Framework Used

 ## Assumptions